Set Up User Authentication and Authorization with LDAP

 To copy the connection string:

-Click Databases in the top-left corner of Atlas.
+Click Database in the top-left corner of Atlas.

 Click Connect on the Database Deployments page.